Igalia/acacia/README.md

 of that provided by the platform.
 This may be useful for some use-cases (e.g, to dump the accessible tree of an application in a cross-platform way).

-The feature is governed by the feature flag `AXA_LIBAXACCESS`, currently OFF by default.
-To enable it, simply pass `-DAXA_LIBAXACCESS=ON` to cmake.
+The feature is governed by the feature flag `AXA_LIBACACIA`, currently OFF by default.
+To enable it, simply pass `-DAXA_LIBACACIA=ON` to cmake.

 ## License